RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 ## Point-wisely Transformable Interpolations

-We next formalize *pointwise transformability* between two interpolation processes.
+We first formalize *pointwise transformability* between two interpolation processes.

 > **Definition 1.** Let $$\{X_t : t \in [0,1]\}$$ and $$\{X'_t : t \in [0,1]\}$$ be two interpolations.
 They are **pointwise transformable** if there exist differentiable maps
 >